nathanielzacharias/yii2-php-LAMPP-learningRepo/README.md

 # yii2-php-LAMPP-learningRepo
 for self-learning yii2 php LAMPP

 ##Install and setup
 -On Arch Linux
--Install XAMPP
+-Install XAMPP (git clone from AUR xampp page, in cloned dir run makepkg, then run pamac build xampp)
--Install Composer
+-Install Composer (composer is to php what pip is to python, run pacman -Syu composer)
 -Install yii2 using Composer